jkim65537/get_nba_data/README.md

 ## API Method Parameters for advanced_stats
-Parameters for advanced stats SHOULD match what's being shown here: http://stats.nba.com/players/advanced/#!?sort=PIE&dir=-1 Parameter inputs are NOT case-sensitive
+Parameters for advanced stats SHOULD match what's being shown here: http://stats.nba.com/players/advanced/#!?sort=PIE&dir=-1.

+Parameter inputs are NOT case-sensitive.

 You will see a shit ton of parameters right below.
 You do not HAVE to specify all of them.

-They will just set to include ALL data.
+Not setting the parameter defaults it to include ALL data for the given parameter.

 * `season_type`: Str season_type.
 Represents the type of season. e.g. "regular season".
 * `season`: Str season.
 Represents the season. e.g. "2016-17".